ably77/RH-demos/kafka-aws/README.md

 This quick script will:
 - Login to Openshift as an admin
 - Deploy the Strimzi Kafka Operator
-- Deploy an ephemeral kafka cluster with 2 broker nodes
+- Deploy an ephemeral kafka cluster with 3 broker nodes and 3 zookeeper nodes
 - Create three Kafka topics (my-topic1, my-topic2, my-topic3)
 - Deploy Prometheus
 - Deploy Grafana
 - Forward port 3000 to localhost for Grafana

-Open Grafana and login as `admin/admin`
+Once complete, open Grafana and login as `admin/admin`
 ```
 open http://localhost:3000
 ```